Stono/morm/README.md

 # morm
 A lightweight MSSQL ORM for node.js

 Currently does no ORM!
 It's more of a convenience facade for mssql with node, but that will change.
+It is also currently WRITE ONLY.

 WARNING:  I strongly suggest against using this module right now - give it a week or two.
 However if you insist, someone needs to check that getLastInsertedId() in lib/dal.js works with sql server!